debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ```

 After doing some debugging that can be read about in the separate post, we figured out that this was acurately unscrambling the data.
 We could see the unscrambled data before it was sent in GDB, and after unscrambling the scrambled packet in wireshark, it matched that initial unscrambled data.
-This meant the whole protocol this thing communicated on was just going to be a very big protocol with a bunch of random bytes and values it would branch on.
+This meant the protocol this thing communicated on was just going to be tedious reverse.
+We have no strings indicating what each packet does, so we would have to match what the raw bytes in the packet were controlling in the firmware on the device.

 # Function Renaming